 Location: Southeastern California

-Here you can expect to see rolling desert dotted with the twisted silhouette of Joshua Trees.
-This park is favored by star spotters as it is a great place to stargaze.
+Here you can expect to see rolling desert dotted with the twisted silhouette of Joshua Trees, which is what makes this place so special.
+The park is favored by star spotters as it is a great place to stargaze.

-This national park is known for its unique flora but it is also a great place to hike as it is predominantly quite a flat landscape.
+Joshua Tree national park is known for its unique flora but it is also a great place to hike as it is predominantly quite a flat landscape with peaks that aren’t incredibly difficult to summit.

-The national park falls right at the place where the Mojave Desert meets the low Colorado Desert, giving you the choice to explore the towering rock formations or the far-spreading flatter areas of the national park.
+The national park falls right at the place where the Mojave Desert meets the low Colorado Desert, giving you the choice to explore the towering rock formations or the far-spreading flatter areas of the national park, see very unique plants and trees that you won’t see elsewhere, and experience a desert environment.

-Many people visiting Southern California spend a day exploring this national park but the weather here can be extreme and so visiting during the peak of the summer weather is not advisable.
+Many people visiting Palm Springs take a day away from the city to explore this national park but the weather here can be extreme and so visiting during the peak of the summer weather is not advisable.
+It’s also great to take a tour of the valley so you can see as much as possible.

 7. Death Valley National Park